Strawberry rhubarb bundt cake: a soft and moist, easy to make and sure to please anyone. Made with Greek yogurt.

 How to prepare a bundt pan for baking?

 - I usually use a silicone bundt cake mold (Amazon affiliate link).
 It requires absolutely no preparation; pour the batter into the pan, bake, get it out of the pan in 3 seconds.
 Everything perfect!

 - Traditional pans are not that difficult to work with either but keep in mind that although they are called non-stick, if you don’t prepare them carefully, everything will stick to them anyway, and you can then scrape the pieces out of it instead of having a nice looking, whole cake.

 - Take a generous amount of soft butter and use your hands to thoroughly grease the bundt pan, including all the nooks and crannies of the pan.
 Make sure every inch of the pan is well greased.

-- If the butter is very very soft you could use a brush to grease the bundt pan, but I prefer my hands, I feel they do a better job…
+- If the butter is very soft, you could use a brush to grease the bundt pan, but I prefer my hands; I feel they do a better job…

 - After you have greased the pan, you have to coat it with flour.

 - I do that over the kitchen sink so that the flour will not get on all the working surfaces or all over the floor.

 - When the pan is properly coated with flour, turn it around and start shaking and patting it gently on the bottom and on the sides to remove the excess flour.